MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/next-gen-threat-and-vuln-mgt.md

 ### Seamless remediation

 Microsoft Defender ATP’s Threat & Vulnerability Management allows security administrators and IT administrators to collaborate seamlessly to remediate issues.
 - Remediation requests to IT.
-Through Microsoft Defender ATP’s integration with Microsoft Intune and System Center Configuration Manager (SCCM), security administrators can create a remediation task in Microsoft Intune from the Security recommendation pages.
+Through Microsoft Defender ATP’s integration with Microsoft Intune and Microsoft Endpoint Configuration Manager, security administrators can create a remediation task in Microsoft Intune from the Security recommendation pages.
 We plan to expand this capability to other IT security management platforms.
 - Alternate mitigations.
 Threat & Vulnerability Management provides insights on additional mitigations, such as configuration changes that can reduce risk associated with software vulnerabilities.
 - Real-time remediation status.
 Microsoft Defender ATP provides real-time monitoring of the status and progress of remediation activities across the organization.